-Students will receive an orientation to the program outcomes and the requirements for the Synthesis during the initial immersion learning experience at the beginning of the program.
+Students will receive information on the program outcomes and the requirements for the Synthesis during orientation at the beginning of the program.
 Each semester, course faculty will outline in the syllabus the course components to be included in the portfolio.

 Emphasis is placed on demonstration of the relevance of coursework for practice.
 Students and faculty are encouraged to arrange multiple experiences in synthesis and application to practice throughout the program.
 The process of synthesis should be a scholarly experience that threads throughout the program and is finalized in the last semester.
 The Master's Portfolio should demonstrate the student's mastery of the program outcomes.
-Students are required to make an appointment with their advisor for the purpose of reviewing the portfolio each semester.
-Documentation of a satisfactory portfolio will be signed by the student and the advisor and placed in the student's folder.
+Students are required to submit their portfolio for review at the end of their program.
+Documentation of a satisfactory portfolio will be confirmed in the practicum course.